HSD Community Health FAQs

 Will the district install desk shields/sneezeguards?

 Plexiglass desk shields/sneezeguards have been purchased for student and staff desks.
 Plexiglass desk shields/sneezeguards have also been installed in appropriate areas of offices, kitchens, clinics, and on/around cubicles.

 Will students and employees be able to use the public water fountains?

 To limit individuals touching surfaces and contacting a virus, bottle fillers/touchless water dispensers have been installed at every building.
-There will be 1-2 at Early Childhood buildings and a minimum of three in all other buildings, with more for middle schools and high schools based on fountain locations.
-Disposable cups will be provided by Child Nutrition.
-Maintenance is working to shut off drinking fountains and cover those that cannot be shut off.
+Disposable cups are provided by Child Nutrition.

 Will the buildings be cleaned each day?

 Yes.
 Each building has an electrostatic disinfectant Clorox 360 system and larger buildings have additional handheld systems.